vmware-archive/node-examples/authenticate/README.md

 	...
 16 more
 ```

-#### Using a user with insufficient permissions
+#### User with Insufficient Permissions

-Lets try changing the "security-username" to "writer" and the "security-password"
+Try changing the "security-username" to "writer" and the "security-password"
 to "writer-password" in file index.js.
-The user "writer" will be authenticated but
+The user "writer" will be authenticated
 and can put data into the cache.
 But user "writer" is not authorized to get data
 from the cache and is blocked trying to get the key "foo".